-To this effect, Article 15 of the Articles of Association and Article 10 of the Regulations of the General Meeting of Shareholders provide that shareholders with the right to attend may be represented at the General Meeting of Shareholders by any other person, in accordance with Spanish Companies Act.
+To this effect, article 15 of the Articles of Association and article 10 of the Regulations of the General Meeting of Shareholders provide that shareholders with the right to attend may be represented at the General Meeting of Shareholders by any other person, in accordance with Spanish Companies Act.
 The condition that the proxy must be in favour of a company shareholder has been withdrawn, following the approval of the adaptation of its content to Act 25/2011 of 1 August 2011, at the General Meeting of Shareholders held on 19 April 2012.

-There is no By-law restriction requiring a minimum number of shares to be held in order to attend the General Meeting of Shareholders (the "one share, one vote" principle applies).
+There is no restriction in the Articles of Association requiring a minimum number of shares to be held in order to attend the General Meeting of Shareholders (the "one share, one vote" principle applies).

-Directors and executives are required to attend General Meetings of Shareholders.
+Directors and managers are required to attend General Meetings of Shareholders.

-As a general rule and in order for General Meeting proceedings and resolutions to reach the widest audience, General Meetings of Shareholders are open to the media and the proceedings are broadcast in audio and video format, with a sign language interpreter and an English interpreter.
+As a general rule and in order for General Meeting of Shareholders proceedings and resolutions to reach the widest audience, General Meetings of Shareholders are open to the media and the proceedings are broadcast in audio and video format, with a sign language interpreter and an English simultaneous interpreter.